mcgivrer/javalight/README.md

 # README

-this is a java demo rpogram.
+this is a java demo program.

 McG